 The situation is no better in other countries of the region.
 The local communities of Serbian Stara Planina have resisted construction of small hydropower plants in the heart of a protected area for a long time.
-Also, local communities from northern Montenegro have stood up against these harmful projects that pose their way to life and limit their access to freshwater.
+Also, local communities from Northern Montenegro have stood up against these harmful projects that threaten their way to life and limit access to freshwater.

-“Local communities have organized themselves and raised their voice against these projects because their rights and sustainable development is threatened.
-In Bosnia and Herzegovina, the Doljanka and Kruščica rivers are very similar to the examples of Komarača, Vinica and Bukovica rivers in Montenegro.
-The location and views of people living along these rivers are completely ignored and they are not adequately informed and consulted about the projects planned in their environments.
-It is important that civil society demonstrates solidarity and makes it clear to the authorities and to the energy lobby that small hydropower projects are harmful to nature and people,” said Aleksandar Perovic from the Ecological Movement Ozon from Nikšić.
+“Local communities have organized themselves and raised their voice against these projects because their rights and potential for sustainable development is threatened.
+In Bosnia and Herzegovina, the Doljanka and Kruščica rivers are very similar to the examples of Komarača, Vinica, and Bukovica rivers in Montenegro.
+The location and views of people living along these rivers are completely ignored.
+They are not adequately informed or consulted about the projects planned in their environments.
+It is important that civil societies demonstrate solidarity and makes it clear to the authorities and to the energy lobbists that small hydropower projects are harmful to nature and people,” said Aleksandar Perovic from the Ecological Movement Ozon from Nikšić.

 Workshops were prepared with the financial support of the Ministry of Foreign Affairs of the Czech Republic within the framework of the Transition Promotion Program, supporting the democracy and human rights using the Czech Republic's experience with social transition and democratization.